“Trying to manage a project without project management is like trying to play a football game without a game plan’’ – Katherine Tate

-However, most of the project managers follow a step by step approach to complete the projects successfully.
+However, most of the project managers follow a step-by-step approach to complete the projects successfully.
 These are also called the phases of project management.
-Let us have a look at major steps in traditional project management.
+Let us have a look at major project management steps in traditional project management.

-- Planning: This is the more detailed part of the project where a solid project planning steps are created to guide the teams.
-It includes putting the team together, identifying the tasks or activities to be performed, obtaining cost estimates and deciding the budget of the project.
+Planning: This is the more detailed part of the project where solid project planning steps are created to guide the teams.
+It includes putting the team together, identifying the tasks or activities to be performed, obtaining cost estimates, and deciding the budget of the project.
 Planning is an important phase as it sets the base for the execution part.

 Although project management may seem overwhelming at times, breaking it down into these five distinct cycles can help your team manage even the most complex projects and use time and resources judiciously.

-Besides traditional project management approach which includes steps like initiation, planning, execution, monitoring and closure, there are other methodologies used by project managers as well.
+Besides the traditional project management approach which includes steps like initiation, planning, execution, monitoring, and closure, there are other methodologies used by project managers as well.
 Let’s go through them briefly.

-- Agile: Agile is one of the most talked about concept these days that focus on the end state result.
-It mainly emphasizes on continuous collaboration both within the project team members and with project stakeholders.
+Agile: Agile is one of the most talked about concepts these days that focus on the end-state result.
+It mainly emphasizes continuous collaboration both within the project team members and with project stakeholders.

 Want to be an expert at handling projects.
 Give ProofHub a try!